omerbenamram/py-expander/README.md

 	$ python setup.py develop

-Edit the configuration with your folders
+Edit the configuration with your directories

 	$ vim config.py